Group Reformer Classes

 This involves working with a student on a semi regular basis so the student can develop a personal practice on their own.
-This is especially helpful if the students would like to practice in the convenience of their own home, go deeper into self exploration, or work on some specific areas of the body or mind.
+This is especially helpful if the students would like to practice in the convenience of their own home, go deeper into self exploration, or work on some specific areas of the body and/or mind.

 Yoga Cikitsa (Therapy)